SooryaGeorge7/Python-Vs-Javascript-Quiz/README.md

 The languages Javascript and Python have a lot in common, but also subtle differences.They say that if you know one of them , its easier to learn the other.
 This statement may be true, but it is also very easy to misplace and confuse code syntax for either of the progamming languages.

-This quiz is aimed to help instill a lot of the differences between the two so that it is easier for user to code when they use either one of the languages in a program.
+This quiz is aimed to help instil a lot of the differences between the two so that it is easier for users to code when they use either one of the languages in a program.

 The website is especially designed for newbies to coding or the tech world.
 When learning all the different languages at once, the information may be overwhelming and this quiz is created to help grasp the difference between the two languages in a fun, interactive way.